A Homotopy Category for Graphs: A Skeleton for the Homotopy Category

 \end{example}

 \begin{example} Another family of pleats is given by cycles of size 6 or greater.
 It is clear that $C_4$ will admit a fold, but for any greater cycle, distinct vertices can share at most 1 neighbor.
-The odd cycles are covered under Example \ref{E:p1}; large even cycles are also minimal retracts. \end{example}
+The odd cycles are covered under Example \ref{E:p1}; large even cycles are also stiff. \end{example}

-\begin{obs} If we consider graphs with no isolated vertices, then the disjoint union (or categorical coproduct \cite{HN2004, Demitri}) of pleats is itself a pleat, since it will be stiff.
-More generally, given any graph $G$ without isolated vertices, the minimal retract of $G$ is the disjoint union of the minimal retracts of the components of $G$.
-Thus $\pleat(G\coprod H)\cong \pleat(G)\coprod \pleat(H)$. \end{obs}